Academically and Intellectually Gifted (AIG) Services

 Jones Intermediate:

-- School math teacher providing core math instruction.
+- School-level math teachers provide core math instruction.
 This ensures the district is meeting House Bill 986- *Enrollment in Advanced Math Courses

 - Math Fair